gvaartjes/highcharts-declarations-documentation/README.md

 [...]
 ```

-Secondly you have to assure TypeScript, that creating a new function on `Highcharts.Point` is really made by intention.
+Secondly assure TypeScript, that creating a new function on `Highcharts.Point` is really made by intention.
 You can do this with declarations for the Highcharts namespace - in a separate file like `./global.d.ts` or directly in your code:
 ```ts
 [...]
 declare module 'highcharts' {